navyasri-engineer/student-management-system/README.md

 # Student Management System

-This is a command-line application I developed using Python and SQLite to manage student records.
-I created this project to strengthen my understanding of database operations and Python programming.
+A command-line based Student Management System developed using Python and SQLite to manage student records efficiently.

 ---

 ## 🚀 Features
 - Add student details
 - View all students
 - Search student records
 - Update existing data
 - Delete records

 ---

 ## 🛠 Tech Stack
 - Python
 - SQLite

 ---

 ## ⚙️ How it Works
-The application uses a menu-driven interface where users can select operations using numeric input.
+The application uses a menu-driven interface where users select operations using numeric input.
 Based on the selected option, the system executes SQL queries to perform database operations such as insert, update, delete, and retrieval.

 ---

 ## ⚡ Key Highlights
 - Implemented full CRUD operations using Python and SQLite
-- Used modular functions for better code organization
+- Structured code using modular functions for better maintainability
-- Applied input validation and exception handling
+- Applied input validation and exception handling to ensure reliable data processing

 ---